Fall Brunch Recipes

 recipe image

 “I love using buttermilk in my recipes, and I altered one that called for cream and baking powder.
+A half pound of breakfast sausage may be substituted for the bacon and is as good.
+This is a great breakfast alternative to a sweet scone.
 Great grab ‘n go breakfast when running late for school, work, etc.” – Sarah

 recipe image